 Sakyong Mipham Rinpoche is the head of the Shambhala Buddhist lineage, a spiritual and family lineage that descends through his family, the Mukpo clan of eastern Tibet.
 This tradition emphasizes the basic goodness of all beings and teaches the art of courageous warriorship based on wisdom and compassion.

-Rinpoche is the son and heir of the Vidyadhara, the Venerable Chogyam Trungpa Rinpoche.
+Rinpoche is the son and heir of the Vidyadhara, the Venerable Chögyam Trungpa Rinpoche.
 His background embraces both Eastern and Western cultures.
 Born in India in 1962, he received spiritual training from his father and from many of the greatest Tibetan Buddhist masters of our time.
-Rinpoche is renowned for his straightforward, practical approach teaching style and his skill at making even the most esoteric Buddhist teachings meaningful and relevant to an American audience.
+Rinpoche is renowned for his straightforward, practical teaching style and his skill at making even the most esoteric Buddhist teachings meaningful and relevant to an American audience.
 His bestselling book, Turning the Mind into an Ally, is a perfect handbook for starting a personal meditation practice.
-His latest book, Ruling Your World: Ancient Strategies for Modern Life will be published this fall.
+Ruling Your World: Ancient Strategies for Modern Life and The Shambhala Principle: Discovering Humanity’s Hidden Treasure offer a deepening of the Shambhala teachings.
 To Learn more about Rinpoche, please visit: www.mipham.com

-Chogyam Trungpa Rinpoche was one of the most dynamic teachers of Buddhism in the 20th Century.
+Chögyam Trungpa Rinpoche was one of the most dynamic teachers of Buddhism in the twentieth century.
 He was a pioneer in bringing the Buddhist teachings of Tibet to the West and is credited with introducing many Buddhist concepts into the English language and psyche in a fresh and new way.

-Chogyam Trungpa Rinpoche the former supreme abbot of Surmang Monasteries in Tibet, is known as the foremost meditation master and teacher of Buddhism in the West.
+Chögyam Trungpa Rinpoche was the former supreme abbot of Surmang Monasteries in Tibet and is regarded as a foremost meditation master and teacher of Buddhism in the West.
 In the early 1970s, he founded Naropa University, the first Buddhist-inspired university in North America, along with over 100 meditation centers worldwide.
-Rinpoche encouraged his students to join their experience of meditation with such disciplines as Japanese archery, calligraphy, flower arranging, tea ceremony, health care, dance, poetry, photography, theater, education, business and psychotherapy.
-Rinpoche authored two dozen books on meditation, poetry, art and founded the Shambhala path of warriorship.
+Rinpoche encouraged his students to join their experience of meditation with disciplines such as Japanese archery, calligraphy, flower arranging, tea ceremony, health care, dance, poetry, photography, theater, education, business, and psychotherapy.
+Rinpoche authored two dozen books on meditation, poetry, and art, and he founded the Shambhala path of warriorship.
 To learn more, please visit:www.shambhala.org

 The acharyas (Sanskrit, “senior teacher”) of Shambhala are deeply experienced teachers appointed by Sakyong Mipham Rinpoche.
 The acharyas are empowered to offer Buddhist refuge and bodhisattva vows and to bring the continuity of our spiritual lineage into the living teaching environment of local Shambhala centers.
 New York Shambhala center is pleased to host many Shambhala acharyas.